neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

   including their driver version and memory usage.
   This is useful for debugging purposes.

-- The `module load SLEAP` line loads the latest SLEAP module (PyTorch backend) and any other modules it may depend on.
+- `module load SLEAP` loads the latest SLEAP module and its dependencies.
   PyTorch bundles its own CUDA runtime, so no separate `cuda` module is needed.

 - The `cd` line changes the working directory to the training job folder.
   This is necessary because the `--config-dir .` argument in the `sleap train`